jbouffard/geopyspark/docs/guides/catalog.rst

 User Defined Attributes
 ~~~~~~~~~~~~~~~~~~~~~~~

-Internally :class:`~geopyspark.geotrellis.catalog.AttributeStore` is a key-value store where key is a tuple of layer name and zoom and values are encoded as JSON.
+Internally ``AttributeStore`` is a key-value store where key is a tuple of
+layer name and zoom and values are encoded as JSON.
+The layer metadata is
-The layer metadata is stored under attribute named ``metadata``.
-Care should be taken to not overwrite this attribute.
+stored under attribute named ``metadata``.
+Care should be taken to not
+overwrite this attribute.

 .. code:: python3